 Car accidents happen all the time.
 In fact, there are nearly 400 motor vehicle crashes reported across Massachusetts every day, and nearly 100 of those result in injury or death.
-In 2019, 328 people were killed, and over 2,000 were seriously injured in car accidents in Massachusetts.
-The statistics might be frightening, but nothing compares to becoming one of those numbers yourself.

 If you were seriously injured in a car accident that was not your fault, a lawyer can help you get the money you are owed and hold the negligent driver responsible for your losses.
 At Brooks & Crowley LLP, we only accept a few personal injury cases at a time so we can provide each of our clients with the focused, responsive attention they deserve.